syndir/eunuchs/README.md

 We can determine whether or not to filter the file contents by checking how far away from the `init` process the request was made.
 By assuming that most programs which we would want to see the account are system daemons, we know that they should be much closer to the `init` process than a user whch is requesting to view the files.
 We can set a threshold for this `amount of parents` value.
 For example, upon ssh'ing into the box, `sshd` spawns a child, which in turns spawns another child.
 The resulting process hierarchy thus looks like ```systemd -> sshd -> sshd -> sshd```.

-The `pstree` command shows us that the last two belongto the same process group, so we can traverse up the process tree to `systemd` by getting the process group leader of the current context, and keep checking the next higher's group leader's parent, until we hit pid 1.
+The `pstree` command shows us that the last two belong to the same process group, so we can traverse up the process tree to `systemd` by getting the process group leader of the current context, and keep checking the next higher's group leader's parent, until we hit pid 1.
 If the amount of traversals is less than our threshold (in this case 1 traversal), we do not filter the file contents.

 Conversely, most users attempting to read the file by less/cat/vim/nano/etc will have a process hierarchy that looks more like ```systemd -> systemd-user -> gnome-terminal -> zsh -> less```.